 - Yellow Sweet Clover Anti-Redness Masque: To address the appearance of red or irritated dry skin

-- Stone Crop Serum: An intense hydrator to reduce the appearance of wrinkles and age spots
+- Stone Crop Serum: An intense hydrator to reduce the appearance of wrinkles and dark spots

 - Cucumber Eye Gel: To reduce the appearance of darkness, fine lines and puffiness in the eye area

 - Stone Crop Hydrating Gel: Finishes the facial with instant, deep-penetrating moisture to leave skin with a smooth matte finish.